BestTimesToVisit.com Logo

 packing

-Pack layers and waterproofs, no matter the season.
-British weather is famously unpredictable.
-You could have glorious sunshine one minute and a downpour the next.
-A sturdy, comfortable pair of walking shoes is also essential – you'll be doing a lot of exploring on foot!
+Pack layers and a waterproof jacket, no matter the season.
+Oxford weather can be famously unpredictable, with sunshine one minute and a sudden downpour the next.
+Comfortable walking shoes are also a must, as you'll be doing a lot of exploring on foot, often on cobblestone streets.

 safety